angular/angular/aio/content/guide/lifecycle-hooks.md

 </div>

 When using RxJS Observables in components or directives, you may want to complete any observables when the component or directive is destroyed.
-Angular's `@angular/core/rxjs-interop` package provides an operator, `takeUntilDestroyed`, to simply this common task:
+Angular's `@angular/core/rxjs-interop` package provides an operator, `takeUntilDestroyed`, to simplify this common task:

 ```ts
 data$ = http.get('...').pipe(takeUntilDestroyed());